petarov/Reddit2X/README.md

 Go to `./functions` in the repo and copy `config.json.template` to `config.json`.

+Configure the [cron schedule](https://crontab.guru) for each function under `cron` or just leave the defaults.

 ## Firebase

 Go to [console.firebase.google.com](https://console.firebase.google.com) and create a new project.